sasazame/cdxresume/README.md

 - Preview may occasionally miss the very last assistant text when followed by multiple trailing tool calls.
 Switching to Full View (key: f) shows everything.
 We’re investigating; scroll logic will be revisited.
 - Tool results are intentionally hidden to avoid layout breaks.
 Full View shows apply_patch diffs with colors; Preview shows an apply_patch summary only.
 - Windows native terminal limitations may affect input handling.
+- Resume via `experimental_resume` does not display the full chat history inside Codex CLI after launch.
+This is an upstream limitation/behavior of the experimental feature.

 Remember: This is an unofficial tool.
 For official Claude Code support, please refer to Anthropic's documentation.